josesk1975/Jellyfin-Linux-Permissions/README.md

 > [!NOTE]
 > In this example the user "boss" is my username (e.g. the person who will have access to add media to the server)

-I am testing this as I have a dual boot system - Window 10 and Linux Mint 22.1 xfce.

 **Configuring the /etc/fstab for the drive/partition**

 > [!NOTE]
 > A note about mounting Windows drives and partitions.
 Linux will by default, mount a windows drive/partition with full rwxrwxrwx for all users.